Wireless Set Number 10: Radiotelephony

 There had been many systems for transmitting telephone conversations over radio before World War II, but they all suffered from a series of similar problems.

 The first was that in order to gain long-range transmission, these systems had to work at relatively low frequencies in the kilohertz range or somewhat higher longwave frequencies that could take advantage of the ionosphere to "skip" their signals.
 A radio antenna has to be within about an order of magnitude of the wavelength in order to be efficient, and in practice, is often sized to exactly 1/2 the wavelength to form a half-wave dipole.
 Thus, these systems used very large antennas.

 Another related radio physics effect is the directivity of the antenna, its ability to form the signal into a beam.
 This is related to optical resolution, which is improved with increasing antenna sizes, and decreased with increasing wavelength.
-The relatively long wavelengths of the signals being used made focussing difficult, and in many cases such signals were broadcast omni- or semi-directionally.
+The relatively long wavelengths of the signals made focussing difficult without resorting to enormous antenna arrays, and in many cases such signals were broadcast omni- or semi-directionally instead.
 This meant the signals could be received by ground stations other than the intended one, sometimes thousands of miles away, leading to interference.
 For secure military communications, such a system had obvious drawbacks.

 Finally, the amount of information that can be carried by a radio signal is a function of its bandwidth.
-A long-distance telephone conversation might make do with as little as 4 kHz of bandwidth, but at 150 kHz this represents a fairly large amount of the available signal.
+A telephone conversation might make do with a bandwidth as small as 4 kHz, but at 150 kHz this represents a fairly large fractional bandwidth.
 Depending on the antenna and receiver design, the spread of frequencies that can be efficiently received may limit the link to one or two conversations.